adityaramesh15/MyToDoApp/README.md

 # MyToDoApp
-Hosted with Azure, Can be accessed at https://todolistaditya.azurewebsites.net
+Hosted with Azure, Can be accessed at https://todolistaditya.azurewebsites.net (TAKEN DOWN on 05/16/2024 — contact to deploy again)

 Technologies used include: Flask, SQLAlchemy + PostgreSQL Flexible Server, Azure OpenAI API for recommendations, HTML/CSS/Jinja2.